A Treatise on Differential Geometry and its role in Relativity Theory: Linear Space : Vectors

-An algebraic system is defined as a nonempty set $S$ with one or more binary operations on $S$.\\\\ For example, if we consider the set of all square matrices of same order as the set $S$ then ($S$,+,$\times$,$\cdot$), where `+' stands for the matrix addition, `$\times$' for the matrix multiplication and `$\cdot$' is the scalar multiplication, form an algebraic system.
-Note that a scalar multiplication is defined over a field $F$ (of real or complex numbers).\\\\ Let ($L$,+,$\cdot$) be an algebraic system defined over a field $F$.
+For example, if we consider the set of all square matrices of same order as the set $S$ then ($S$,+,$\times$,$\cdot$), where `+' stands for the matrix addition, `$\times$' for the matrix multiplication and `$\cdot$' is the scalar multiplication, form an algebraic system.
+Note that a scalar multiplication is defined over a field $F$ (of real or complex numbers).\\

+Let ($L$,+,$\cdot$) be an algebraic system defined over a field $F$.
 Here the binary operation addition (+) is defined as

 Scalar multiplication `$\cdot$' is defined over the field $F$ as

 An algebraic system with two binary operations ($L$,+,$\cdot$) is said to be a linear space or a vector space over a field $F$ if the binary operations satisfy the following axioms: